SJSU Single Subject Internship Credential Program

 The intern program pathway is designed for individuals in one of the following contexts:

 - Candidates who are scheduled to complete their final phase of student teaching and have been offered a teaching position by a partnering

 - Incoming teacher candidates with successful long-term lead-teaching experience, who are teaching on contract for a school district or have been offered a position by a district.
 Candidates must take pre-intern coursework (offered in summer) to satisfy intern pre-service requirements prior to entering the intern program pathway.
-This is a two year program of study.
+This is a four semester program of study.

 - Must meet all admission criteria to our general single subject credential program.
 Must also meet the U.S. Constitution and TB requirements prior to qualifying for an intern credential.

 - Must be recommended for the Intern Program by the Intern Coordinator (in consultation with subject-area coordinator and phase I supervisor when applicable).
 Please note there are limited slots in this program and not every candidate who applies will be selected for the intern pathway.
 Recommendations will be made based on the candidate’s demonstrated readiness to be the teacher of record in a classroom and the candidate’s skills and dispositions in relation to the CA Teacher Performance Expectations.

 - Must successfully complete the following pre-requisite courses prior to being accepted into the intern pathway: EDSC 173, EDSC 162, EDTE 294.